angien/kinect-streamer/README.md.txt

 ﻿SETUP
 ======
-- facial recognition

-Things we need
+Software Needed
-- need Windows 8.1 (and visual studio?)
+- Windows 8.1
-- visual studio
+- Visual Studio
-- open cv (Must Use 2.4.9!!!)
+- Open CV 2.4.9
 + make sure you set the path for this to work
 %OPENCV_DIR%/bin
 + add bin x86/vc12 (latest one) to path setx -m OPENCV_DIR C:\opencv\build\x86\vc12
-- eyetribe sdk
-- Kinect sdk C#

-- must remember to set filepath in FaceRecognition.cpp and EnrollmentManager.cs

-.NET framework needs to be 3.5 https://msdn.microsoft.com/en-us/library/hh506443(v=vs.110).aspx
+- .NET framework, needs to be 3.5 https://msdn.microsoft.com/en-us/library/hh506443(v=vs.110).aspx
+- Kinect SDK C#

+1) Navigate into kinect-streamer/src/ folder.
+Double click Main (a Visual Studio project file)
+2) Once Visual Studio opens up with all the files,
-- make sure FaceBasics is bolded (select it and project > set as startup ...)
+- make sure FaceBasics is bolded (select it and Project > Set as startup ...)
+- set filepath in FaceRecognition.cpp and EnrollmentManager.cs to correct filepath (this is where feed, name/face database, pictures will get saved)
-- open Network folder, make sure to connect to main ocuhub computer
+3) open Network folder, make sure to connect to main eyehome computer

-When switching folders, must change in FaceRecognition.cpp and EnrollmentManager.c

 ======= How it works

-FaceBasics: main (pulls data from the Kinect)
+FaceBasics-WPF: main (pulls data from the Kinect)
  - pulls frames from Kinect -> to openCV
 FaceEnrollment:
  - openCV -> adapted for Kinect
  - does the training

- FaceRecognition
+ FaceRecognition:
  - FaceRecognition.h: wrapper for bridging Kinect (C#) to OpenCV (C++)

  - Train (in FaceRecognition.cpp) array